opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 ![A screenshot showing an example OpenSAFELY project being run in a codespace.](../../../images/codespaces-opensafely-example-project.png)

-!!! info
-    The research code example project is currently based on a legacy cohort-extractor project using a *study definition*.

-    In future,
-    we will amend this example to be based on ehrQL.

-    [ehrQL](../../../ehrql/index.md) is the replacement for cohort-extractor
-    and should be used to write *dataset definitions* for new OpenSAFELY research.

-    cohort-extractor and ehrQL are used to extract details of populations of interest from OpenSAFELY backends.

 ## Use of GitHub Codespaces computer resources

 ### Managing codespaces